marissaverdonck/browser-technologies-1920/README.md

   res.render('design', { shirtColor, shirtText, shirtImage })
 })
 ```

+### 4. SVG
-4. In design.ejs a t-shirt SVG is shown.
+In design.ejs a t-shirt SVG is shown.
 With the template engine: EJS I ensure that the color, image and text are adjusted to the input of the user.
 In this way, the user can also see his designed t-shirt without CSS and JS.

-**Problem:** This is inline CSS which is not very neat but for enhancement no problem.
+***Inline CSS:** This is inline CSS which is not very neat but for enhancement no problem.
 The only problem you can get, is that the HTML inline-CSS overlaps the CSS-file.
 Keep this in mind.

 ```
 <svg id="shirt" xmlns="http://www.w3.org/2000/svg" xmlns:xlink="http://www.w3.org/1999/xlink" viewBox="0 0 197.65 199.45">